 “Stop and smell the roses.”
 A conversation my husband and I have quite often when we steal a few minutes of alone time here and there. do you get two minutes of alone time every so often?
 I know there are weeks that pass before we do.
 Oh wait, yes we do, at night, when the kids are sleeping because you have nothing else to do after the kids are sleeping.
 It’s that peaceful time, when you embrace the gratitude of two healthy sleeping children, a moment to reflect on a busy day.
 It’s when I forgive myself for the mistakes I made that day and move forward promising that tomorrow will be better and brighter.
 So yeah the last thing my husband and I do at the end of a day is discuss anything other than what is on the agenda for tomorrow and how were the kids today, ending with a thirty minute rant of how my youngest decided to put the whole role of toilet paper into the toilet and my oldest screamed “Why do I have to do everythiiiiiiing!!”
 Yes she is six people.

 However, this past holiday weekend when my husband and I got a whole five hours, yes five consecutive hours to ourselves that saying came up again.
 I looked at him and said “How are we supposed to stop and smell the roses when life doesn’t allow us to?”
 He just looked at me and said “Your right.”
-My kids aren’t even involved in that many activities yet, sure I’m a Girl Scout leader but other than that my kids haven’t showed an interest in anything else besides the few times we tried soccer with a great big fail come the end.
-We still find ourselves engrossed in the every day struggle of carpooling, appointments and every day tantrums.
+My kids aren’t even involved in that many activities yet, sure I’m a Girl Scout leader but other than that my kids haven’t showed an interest in anything else besides soccer with a great big fail come the end.
+We still find ourselves engrossed in the every day struggle of carpooling, appointments, and every day tantrums.
 I am the first to know that this saying is true.
 My father died at 49 and didn’t get to see his hard work pay off by being proud of my sister and I as we got older.
-I’m sure my mother had a hard time smelling roses as she raised my sister and I. My father was NOT as hands on as my husband.
-I’m also pretty sure not once while raising us did she ever think that she wouldn’t get to enjoy her grandchildren with her husband one day.
+I’m sure my mother had a hard time smelling the roses when she was raising me and my sister.
+My father was NOT as hands on as my husband.
+I’m also pretty sure not once while raising us did she ever think that she wouldn’t get to enjoy her grandchildren with her husband.
 Over the years I’ve lost loved ones, I’ve witnessed friends loose parents more frequently, and I’ve even heard of lives being cut way too short at an age even younger than myself.
-However, here we sit, not stopping and smelling the roses at times.
+However, here we sit, not stopping and smelling the roses in the hot mess of it all.
 Still.

 In those brief moments at night while I’m watching my family and regrouping for another day, I’m secretly stopping and smelling the roses in my own way.